tableau/tableau-postman/README.md

 3. Choose **Create a fork**.
 4. Name the fork.
 1. Make sure to use the same Postman workspace you used for the collection.
-5. Keep the **Watch original collection** checkbox selected to be alerted whenever updates are available to the collection.
 6. Choose **Fork environment**.

    > Now you should see the **Tableau REST API Environment** environment variables in your Postman workspace.

-7. Choose the three dots next to the forked environment and rename it to differentiate it from the original.
+7. (Optional) Choose the three dots next to the forked environment and rename it to differentiate it from the original.

    > This way, if you want to set up multiple environments for different Tableau servers or sites, you can duplicate the original environment variables and customize credentials and other values per environment.